Research

 Working Papers

-“Transaction Costs and the Take-up of Social Safety Net Programs: Evidence from the Combined Application Project” [link]
+“Transaction Costs and the Take-up of Social Safety Net Programs: Evidence from the Combined Application Project” (undergraduate thesis) [link]

-Revise and Resubmit, Journal of Policy Analysis and Management, January 2025
+Accepted at the Journal of Policy Analysis and Management, December 2025

-This paper studies the effect of transaction costs on the take-up and targeting of the Supplemental Nutrition Assistance Program (SNAP) by exploiting the Combined Application Project (CAP), a widespread state-level policy designed to encourage SNAP enrollment among elderly recipients of Supplemental Security Income.
-I show that the CAP increased SNAP take-up by 3.75 percentage points, or about 18%.
+This paper studies the effect of transaction costs on the take-up and targeting of social safety net programs in the context of multi-program enrollment by exploiting the Combined Application Project (CAP), a widespread state-level policy designed to encourage enrollment in the Supplemental Nutrition Assistance Program (SNAP) among elderly recipients of Supplemental Security Income.
+I show that the CAP increased SNAP take-up by 8-13 percentage points, or about 17-24%.
 The increase was suggestively larger among those with a higher probability of being food insecure.
-Of the various formats of the CAP, “auto-enrollment” into SNAP was most effective at increasing take-up.
+Exploiting heterogeneity in the format of the CAP across states, I find that “auto-enrollment” most effectively increased SNAP take-up.